 Cook Authentic Filipino Chicken Adobo

-Edited by mahalia jovita b. bugasto, Anonymous, Rebecca M., Robbi and 2 others
+Edited by mahalia jovita b. bugasto, Rebecca M., Robbi, Eng and 1 other

 Planning for a dinner date with someone special and would like to impress him or her?
 Then one suggestion I can provide as a dish for you to prepare and cook is Menudo.
 This is yet another Filipino ingenious dish that has been passed down from generations to generations.
 It has evolved from decades upon decades of passing down the recipe that its flavor and ingredients have been tapered to what is abundant in the area and the taste requirement of the Filipinos.
 Essentially Menudo is a combination of pork loin, pork liver and veggies that have a thick red stew.
 It is not a regular dish that is served for lunch or dinner.
 They reserve this recipe for special occasions that can be birthdays, christenings and fiestas (but not limited to those).
 This recipe is somewhat tiresome to cook and prepare but as soon as it comes out of the pot and is served, when you taste it you'll definitely realize that it is all worth it.
 The preparation and cooking time for this very special dish will be about 60 to 90 minutes and will require you to marinade the pork for a certain period of time.
 But not to worry because once you have cooked this exquisite meal your taste buds will explode with its unique flavor.